LucasWolfgang/Arduino-USBRetroGamingControllers/README.md

 Improve your retro gaming emulation experience by using the systems original controller.
 This project provides code so you can bring back to life your old controller with native plug-and-play support for Microsoft Windows 7+ and Linux/RetroPie using an ATmega32u4 based Arduino.

+This is the version 3.0 of the project

+This project currently includes support for:
+*

 ### Further Information:

 Commodore 64/Amiga, Atari 2600/XL/ST, ZX Spectrum, Amstrad CPC, MSX and many others compatible Joystick to USB -